Hear the difference: Using CrumplePop's WindRemover

 The final step is to add a limiter to ensure the audio won’t clip regardless of the effects you’ll apply to the audio file.

-This is a crucial effect as you might have original audio without clips, but after adding the EQ and compressor, some frequencies might be too high and compromise the quality of your recording.
+This is a crucial effect as you might have original audio without clipping, but after adding the EQ and compressor, some frequencies might be too high and compromise the quality of your recording.

-If you adjust the settings of your limiter to an output level of about -2dB, it’ll bring down the highest peaks and make your voice more consistent throughout the recording.
+If you adjust the settings of your limiter to about -2dB, it’ll bring down the highest peaks and make your voice more consistent throughout the recording.

 Final Thoughts